World Bulletin / News Desk

 The statement said one citizen was “shot” in his leg and the other was hit by a gas grenade on his hand.

-Since Friday, three Palestinians have been martyred in the Gaza strip alone.
+Since Friday, three Palestinians have been killed in the Gaza strip alone.
 One of them was shot dead by live bullets during clashes with Israeli forces.

 Some 130 Palestinians have so far been injured since Friday after the clashes broke out along the eastern border.